Grizzlies fill point guard void, select Ja Morant at No. 2

-MEMPHIS, Tenn. — The Memphis Grizzlies have wasted no time replacing veteran point guard Mike Conley by selecting Murray State sophomore Ja Morant with the second overall pick in the NBA draft.
+MEMPHIS, Tenn. — The Memphis Grizzlies, looking to replace Mike Conley at point guard, took Murray State sophomore Ja Morant with the second overall pick in Thursday night’s NBA draft.

 Morant appeared to be the Grizzlies target almost as soon as the franchise got the second pick in the lottery.
 The predictions became more certain Wednesday when Memphis traded Conley to the Utah Jazz for a trio of players, clearing a spot for Morant with the Grizzlies firmly in rebuilding mode.